YOUNG ENTREPRENEURS ACADEMY

 - Attend field trips for a behind-the-scenes look at local businesses

-- Pitch their business plan to local investors for startup funding and the opportunity to advance to regional and national competitions.
+- Pitch their business plan to local investors for startup funding and the opportunity to advance to the Saunders Scholars Competition in New York

 - Legally register their businesses